openflighthpc/use.openflighthpc.org/docs/source/working-with-cluster/slurm.rst

   [centos@gateway1(scooby) ~]$ squeue
-           JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 41       all simplejo    alces  R       0:03      1 node01
+           JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 41       all simplejo    centos  R       0:03      1 node01
-              42       all simplejo    alces  R       0:00      1 node01
+              42       all simplejo    centos  R       0:00      1 node01

 You can keep running the ``squeue`` command until your job finishes running and disappears from the queue.
 The output of your batch job will be stored in a file for you to look at.
 The default location to store the output file is your home directory.
 You can use the Linux ``more`` command to view your output file: